azumakuniyuki/Haineko/README.md

 Credentials defined in this file are used at relaying an email to external SMTP server.

+### etc/password
+Username and password pairs for basic authentication.
+Haineko require an username and a password at receiving an email if HAINEKO_AUTH environment variable was set.
+The value of HAINEKO_AUTH environment variable is the path to password file.

 __This file should be set secure permission: The only user who runs haineko server can read this file.__